 - 422,887 Canadians have court-ordered prohibitions on possessing guns.

-- Homicide: From 2013 to 2015, fatal stabbings exceeded fatal shootings.
+- Homicide: Fatal stabbings exceeded fatal shootings in 7 of the past 10 years.
 Shooting overtook stabbing as the leading method of homicide in 2016, led by gang murders in Toronto and Vancouver.
 Note: StatsCan includes flare guns, nail guns, pellet guns and other non-firearms in its totals for “firearm-related homicide.”

 - Suicide: The leading methods of suicide on average are hanging (44%), including strangulation and suffocation; poisoning (25%) and shooting (16%).

 - Compare vehicles: 2,000 killed, 10,000 seriously injured, 160,000 total injured.